dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

 In this example, the `Entry` customization occurs in a page class.
 Therefore, all `Entry` controls on Android, iOS, and Windows will be customized once an instance of the `CustomizeEntryPage` is created.
-Customization is performed by accessing the handlers `PlatformView` property, which provides access to the native view that implements the cross-platform control on each platform.
+Customization is performed by accessing the handlers `PlatformView` property, which provides access to the native view that maps to the cross-platform control on each platform.
 Native code then customizes the handler by selecting all of the text in the `Entry` when it gains focus.

 For more information about mappers, see [Mappers](index.md#mappers).